USRSE/usrse25/pages/attend/know-go.md

 -   **Guidelines:** Please do not attend if you are sick.
 You are welcome and encouraged to wear a mask.
 -   **On-Site Help Desk:** Visit the registration desk located outside of the main conference rooms (Ballroom foyer).
 -   **Accessibility:** If you have a need that wasn't shared on the registration form, please contact usrse25-conference@us-rse.org ASAP.
-If the walk to the Moshulu on Tuesday evening is not accessible for you, please let the registration desk know by 3pm on Tuesday so arrangements can be made.
+See more information in the [Accessibility section](https://us-rse.org/usrse25/attend/#accessibility).
--   **Food Restrictions**: All fod restrictions that were noted on the registration form have been discussed with the food vendors.
-We will be posting a menu overview on the website before the conference.
+-   **Food Restrictions**: All food restrictions that were noted on the registration form have been discussed with the food vendors.
+A current [overview of the menu](https://us-rse.org/usrse25/attend/#food) is available.
 If you have additional concerns or questions, please get in touch with [Christian Tabedzki](mailto:ct5868@princeton.edu).
 If you have any issues during the conference, please let us know at the registration desk.
 -   **Quiet Room** will be open in the Boardroom at the following times if you need a break:
     -   Monday October 6th: 8:00 am - 4:30 pm
     -   Tuesday October 7th: 8:00 am - 4:30 pm